JosuaKrause/Trails/readme.md

 Trails
 ======

-See [the paper] (paper.pdf) for a short description of the project.
+See [the handout] (handout.pdf) for a short description of the project.

 In order to set up the project you need a `MySQL` database accessible via `localhost` on port `8889`.
 The user-name and